Celebrities Who Are Still In Prison

 Advertisement

 In February 2014, police in New Orleans arrested Sharper and another individual on charges of raping two women in New Orleans the previous year.
 At the time, the ex-football star was also the subject of investigation in similar sexual assault cases in Florida, Nevada, Arizona, and California.
-Investigations revealed that Sharper had also reportedly drugged the women prior to the assaults.
+The probes revealed that Sharper had also reportedly drugged the women prior to the assaults.
 In August 2016, a U.S. District Court in New Orleans sentenced Sharper to an 18-year and four-month prison term, plus three years of supervised release upon his parole.
-Three months later, a court in Los Angeles issued Sharper a 20-year sentence, to be served concurrently with the previous punishment.
+Three months later, a court in Los Angeles issued Sharper a 20-year sentence to be served concurrently with the previous punishment.

 Advertisement